You need to ride a minimum of 5 km in a day for your day’s ride to count.

-Applicants residing outside India can pay using credit card.
+Applicants residing outside India can pay using a credit card.

-Registrations can be done individually, or bulk registrations as a group with some additional benefits for group members (minimum 10 participants required to be eligible for group registration).
+Registrations can be done individually, or in bulk as a group, with some additional benefits for group members (a minimum of 10 participants is required to be eligible for group registration).

 Yes, bulk registrations for group members is possible, if the group size is 10 participants or more.
 Registering as a group has additional benefits like discounted group registration cost.